REANNZ/etcbd-public/Lab.md

         docker-compose up -d

-As a final step, prepare the account Icinga would use to create the configuration:
+As a final step, prepare the account Icinga would use to retrieve the configuration:

 * Log into the Admintool admin interface at https://xx-rad1.tein.aarnet.edu.au/admin/ as the administrator (with the username and password created earlier).
 * Select `Users` from the list of tables to administer.